kasper/phoenix/API.md

 ## Valid Keys

+All valid keys for binding hot keys are as follows:

-- Valid modifiers: `cmd`, `alt`, `ctrl` and `shift` (case insensitive)
+- Modifiers: `cmd`, `alt`, `ctrl` and `shift` (case insensitive)
-- Valid keys: case insensitive character or special key including function keys, numpad, arrow keys, etc. as [listed](https://github.com/kasper/phoenix/blob/master/Phoenix/PHHotKey.m#L75-L131).
+- Keys: case insensitive character or special key including function keys, numpad, arrow keys, etc. as [listed](https://github.com/kasper/phoenix/blob/master/Phoenix/PHHotKey.m#L75-L131)

 ## Require

 You can modularise your configuration using the `require`-function.
 It will load the referenced JavaScript-file and reload it if any changes are detected.
 If the path is relative, it is resolved relatively to the absolute location of the `.phoenix.js`-file.
-If the `.phoenix.js`-file is a symlink, it will be resolved before resolving the location of the required file.
+If this file is a symlink, it will be resolved before resolving the location of the required file.

 ```javascript
 require('path/to/file.js');